illusori/mixxx-behringer-cmdstudio2a/README.md

 ## Additional changes

+### Jog Wheel sensitivity

+In vinyl mode the top of the jog wheels enable scratching, and when MODE SHIFTED they'll function at 10x sensitivity to let you scrub through a track quickly.

+You can also edit the jog wheel sensitivity in the top of the `Behringer-CMDStudio2a-Enhanced-scripts.js` file if you need to.

 ### Headphone Volume is Headphone Mix

 Personal preference, I use a fader on my headphones, so I find it more useful to have the Headphone Volume knob control the Headphone Mix instead.
 You can set this back in the bindings.